opnfv/releng-xci/docs/xci-user-guide.rst

 * installed/activated OpenStack services
 * internet connection bandwidth

-Flavor Layouts - OpenStack Based Deployments
+Flavor Layouts - OSA Based Deployments
 --------------------------------------------

 All flavors are created and deployed based on the upstream OpenStack Ansible (OSA) guidelines.

-Network configuration on the nodes are same no matter which flavor is used.
+Network configuration on the nodes are the same no matter which flavor is used.
-The VMs are attached to default libvirt network and has single NIC where VLANs are created on.
-Different Linux bridges for management, storage and tunnel networks are created on these VLANs.
+Each VM has a single NIC that is attached to the default libvirt network.
+To segregate traffic (storage, guest/private, management and public) 4 interfaces are generated out of that NIC by using VLANs.
+3 of those interfaces are tagged and attached to a linux bridge (br-mgmt, br-storage, br-vxlan).
+The interface taking care of the public traffic is untagged and also attached to a linux bridge (br-vlan)

 Use of more *production-like* network setup with multiple interfaces is in our backlog.
 Enabling OVS as default is currently in progress.